virtualrobotix/vrbrain_nuttx/NuttX/nuttx/graphics/README.txt

   single user front-end is selected when CONFIG_NX_MULTIUSER is not defined in the NuttX configuration file.

+  NOTE:  There is no nxsu sub-directory in nuttx/libnx.
+That is because this separation of interfaces is only required in the kernel build mode and only the multi-user interfaces can be used with the kernel build.

 graphics/nxmu
+libnx/nxmu
   This is the NX multi user "front end".
 When combined with the generic "back-end" (nxbe), it implements a multi-threaded, multi-user windowing system.
 The files in this directory present the window APIs described in include/nuttx/nx/nx.h.
 The